lm-sys/FastChat/fastchat/llm_judge/README.md

 #### Option 2: Single-answer grading

-Another scalable option is to let GPT-4 grade and give a score to a single answer without comparison.
+This option asks GPT-4 to grade and give a score to a single answer without comparison, so it is also a scalable option.

 - Generate GPT-4 judgments
 ```